-During the financial year ending 30 June 2021 and since that time, the Company's focus has been on:
+During the financial year and since that time, the Company has continued to make progress in relation to a number of its portfolio of projects.
+In particular, the Company's focus has been on:

-- (a) continuing to develop our silica sand projects in Gingin, Albany and Esperance that were commenced in prior financial years, with the primary focus on the Albany White Hill Silica Sand Project; - (b) continuing the ongoing work for the marketing and development of the Urban Resources' silica sand deposits for export; - (c) exploration by our joint venture partner, DevEx Resources Limited (DevEx), of the Sovereign PGE/Nickel/Copper Prospect; - (d) the establishment and initial exploration of the South Stirling Nickel/Copper Project in WA; - (e) an R. & D. program to investigate innovative processing techniques to yield high purity silica products from the Company's existing hardrock quartz and silica sand projects; and - (f) continuing to explore and maintain our bauxite assets held in the joint venture with our long standing and loyal Chinese joint venture partner, HD Mining.
+- (a) continuing to progress our silica sand projects, with the primary focus during the year being on the White Hill Silica Sand Project in Albany; - (b) continuing the ongoing work for the marketing and development of the Urban Resources' silica sand deposits in Bullsbrook for export; - (c) exploration activities with our joint venture partner, DevEx Resources Limited (DevEx), of the Sovereign PGE/Nickel/Copper Prospect; - (d) the establishment and initial exploration of the South Stirling Nickel/Copper Project in WA; - (e) the acquisition of additional ground to establish the Koolyanobbing Metals Project being prospective for Lithium, Gold, Copper and Nickel with exploration commencing in August 2022; - (f) continuation of an R. & D. program to investigate innovative processing techniques to yield high purity silica products from the Company's existing hard rock quartz and silica sand projects; and - (g) continuing to explore and maintain our bauxite assets held in the joint venture with our long standing and loyal Chinese joint venture partner, HD Mining.